-The municipal portion of property taxes decreased by 5.3%.
-The education requisition increased by 11%.
-Overall, the taxes remain the same as last year with a 0% tax increase.
+The municipal portion of property taxes decreased by 0.3%.
+The education requisition increased by 12.3%.
+Overall, the taxes increased by 4.1%.
 Individual property taxes will vary by assessment.

 Tax Payment Options:

 Taxes are due July 31st each year.
 You can pay in one lump sum prior to July 31st, or pay monthly from January to December each year.

 - Join the monthly direct debit tax payment program.
 Fill out this form, and e-mail it to our office.

 - By cheque to the Summer Village Office.

 Make cheques payable to: The Summer Village of Itaska Beach